pblischak/polyfreqs-ms-data/README.md

 ## `code/`

-This directory has all of the summary data (means of means) for the posterior distributions of allele frequencies for the
+This directory has all of the scripts for simulating and analyzing the data in the manuscript.

 ## `fig/`

-Contains all of the figures for the manuscript in raw format (i.e., prior to manipulation in Inkscape).
+Contains all of the figures for the manuscript prior to manipulation in <a href="https://inkscape.org" target="_blank">Inkscape</a>.